| 9. Preparation

 on.
 Be very careful with potassium hydroxide.
 Avoid

+its contact with your skin or clothes.
 It is known phenidone and methylphenidone are dissolved

 in water badly but their dissolubility in the alkaline